 Recently, researchers at Duke University, as a part of the Jane Goodall Institute Research Center, analyzed over 50 years’ worth of daily records for 36 female chimps born in Gombe National Park, through the robust database which goes all the way back to Jane’s findings penned in her famous notebook.
-This analysis enabled researchers to see across time to uncover trends, which enabled them to find one surprising in particular: female chimps who depart from their birth family delay pregnancy and developing families of their own.
+This analysis enabled researchers to see across time and uncover trends, which allowed them to find one surprising pattern in particular: female chimps who depart from their birth family delay pregnancy and developing families of their own.

-The findings give proper direction which could provide answers when it comes to the nutritional value of various organs, as well as inquiries around the overall benefit or necessity of meat eating in primates.
+The findings give proper direction which could provide answers when it comes to the nutritional value of various organs, as well as inquiries around the overall benefit and/or necessity of meat eating in primates.

 It was surprising to find it in chimpanzees, and it was equally surprising that it could kill healthy chimpanzees outright. – Tony Goldberg, University of Wisconsin-Madison’s School of Veterinary Medicine